6 hrs

-Mandatory reporting window
+Mandatory reporting window from detection

 44

-Incident types in CSITe
+Incident types in CSITe portal drop-down

 3

-Most common reasons for portal submission rejection
+Most common portal submission rejection reasons

 ₹1Cr